Exciting toys Stone shop: Svatoslavova 554/1, Prague 4 - Nusle

 You will not see the relatively very thin top part of the leather - the hide - in leather (i.e. tanned leather in the shop), as it is removed during tanning.

-Upper papillary part of the joint
+Upper papillary part

-Lower reticular part of the joint
+Lower reticular part

 In the lower reticular part there are relatively loose and interwoven fibres made of the protein collagen.
 These are penetrated by fat cells from the subcutaneous connective tissue.
 In English, the term 'genuine' leather is used for products made from this part.
 Under a microscope, at a magnification of 50-100x, it looks like irregular lines interlaced with each other but with relatively large gaps compared to the thickness of the fibre, sometimes covered with fat droplets of different sizes.